NanoWar/sublime-funk/README.md

-# Z80 ASM TI package for Sublime Text 2/3
+# FunkAam package for Sublime Text 2/3
 Bundled with [FunkLibrary](https://github.com/NanoWar/FunkLibrary) and SPASM

 ---